datocms/structured-text/README.md

 - [`<datocms-structured-text />`](https://github.com/datocms/vue-datocms#structured-text)
   - Vue component that you can use to render Structured Text documents.
 - [`datocms-structured-text-to-dom-nodes`](https://github.com/datocms/structured-text/tree/master/packages/to-dom-nodes)
   - DOM nodes renderer for the DatoCMS Structured Text field type.
-To be used inside the browser, as it uses `document.createElement`.
+To be used inside the browser, as it expects to find `document.createElement`.

-## About Rich Text
+## About Structured Text

 - [Introduction](https://www.datocms.com/docs/content-modelling/structured-text)
 - [Migrating to Structured Text](https://www.datocms.com/docs/pro-tips/migrating-content-to-structured-text)